scaleoutsystems/fedn/docs/deployment.rst

 4. Attach clients to the FEDn network
 -------------------------------------

-You can now choose an example, upload a compute package and an initial model, and attach clients.
+You can now choose an example, upload a compute package and an initial model, and attach clients (see the quickstart for an example).

 - `Examples <https://github.com/scaleoutsystems/fedn/tree/master/examples>`__

 .. note::
    The clients will also need to be able to resolve each combiner node usign the 'host' argument in the combiner settings file.
-   There is a template in 'config/extra-hosts-client.yaml.template' that can be modified for this purpose.
+   There is a template in 'config/extra-hosts-client.yaml.template' that can be modified for this purpose if you use docker-compose for clients.